Digital-Grinnell/yeager-collection/README.md

 Following the guidance provided in [Deploy your web app](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-jekyll#deploy-your-web-app)...

-I choose the `jekyll` build option rather than `Custom` and got this workflow file...
+I choose the `jekyll` build option rather than `Custom` and got this workflow file AND the `env:` section was added to complete the Azure config...

 ```yml
 name: Azure Static Web Apps CI/CD